Joe-Collins-1986/travel-app/README.md

    #### Summary Site Updates
    The client wanted users to be able to see a summary of the most recent site updates at a glance and didn't want this to be restricted to signed in users.
 The logic for this is that the site updates and site news articles could be a good way of incentivising new users to register.

-   To this end, the 3 most recent site update posts are always presented at the bottom of the login, register, Passowrd Reset and Home pages.
+   To this end, the 3 most recent site update posts are always presented at the bottom of the Login, Register, Password Reset and Home pages.

    Non logged in users can also select the 'see all updates' button to be taken to a page with all the site updates.
 However only signed in users will be able to navigate to any one specific site update in order to place comments.